 What to expect

-The onsite most often includes two coding rounds, one system design round, and one behavioral or values round, with an occasional extra behavioral, hiring manager, or code review style conversation depending on team and level.
-Timelines are typically around 2-6 weeks end to end, with senior roles sometimes taking longer because of leveling or team matching.
+Some loops add an extra behavioral, hiring manager, or code-review-style conversation depending on the team and level.
+End-to-end timelines are commonly in the 2-6 week range, with senior roles sometimes taking longer because of leveling or team matching.

 Interview rounds